BAU

 2023

-Drawn brass originally combined with extruded porcelain
+Drawn brass and the extruded porcelain originally,

-and now with marble,
+and now marble,

-join together with an elegant junction.
+join together through an elegant interlock.

 Bramble Vase Series ©bolia.com